 Phoenix Sintered Metals of Brockway, Pennsylvania, has contributed support to youth programs at Penn State DuBois through a Pennsylvania state tax credit program.
 The Educational Improvement Tax Credit (EITC) program is administered by the Department of Community and Economic Development, and allows businesses to contribute to specified educational institutions in lieu of regular state tax payments.
 Specifically, EITC requires that businesses support scholarship funds for youth.

-Math Options is designed to teach young girls how math skills apply to a variety of real-world situations and rewarding careers.
-The hope is that they stay interested in mathematics by learning about the opportunities and success that they can realize through its' use.
-The program is aimed at the specific seventh grade female demographic because statistics show that they are at the greatest risk for losing interest in these essential subjects.
+Math Options is designed to teach middle schoolers how math skills apply to a variety of real-world situations and rewarding careers.
+The hope is that they stay interested in mathematics by learning about the opportunities and success that they can realize through its’ use.
+The program is aimed at the specific seventh grade demographic, especially girls, because statistics show that they are at the greatest risk for losing interest in these essential subjects.

 "The DuBois campus of the Pennsylvania State University has been a major player for post- secondary education in our area.
 Phoenix has been working with the local university on specialized programs over the last four years," said Steve Leuschel, chief operating officer and general manager of Phoenix Sintered Metals.
 "These programs have been a tremendous benefit to the educational needs of our employees.
 We are grateful to have this significant resource right in our back yard.
 We are pleased to contribute to Penn State DuBois’ innovative educational programs such as Kids in College and Math Options."